 But the less we can summon our feelings, the more frightened of them we will be.
 As such, we will be at their mercy.
 When that’s the case, we may act out destructively and in an uncontrolled way.
 Either that or we will repress our capacity to feel at all, causing our creative energies and potentials to stagnate.
 This is the kind of double bind that all dualities must eventually lead to.

 The unitive state is fully alive, so movement is one of its key attributes.
-Whereas the vacuum is fixed, the spark of the All is constantly in motion.
+Whereas the vacuum is stationary, the spark of the All is constantly in motion.
 As humans, we constantly battle between these two states.
 We have a hankering for nonmovement which results in a fear of the vacuum.
 The illusion is that movement will carry us into the vacuum, where consciousness will cease to exist.
 No wonder we want to hold back and not move.
 Yet the divine spark in our core is constantly urging us forward, into motion.

 This is why, when we walk on a spiritual path, we must learn to move our bodies, just as we must learn to move our feelings and move our mind.
 We need to do this so that our spirit can move through us.
 We must allow the moving spirit to move us so it can manifest.
 All the levels of our personality—spiritual, mental, emotional and physical—must align with spirit’s inherent nature, which is to move.

 When we move our bodies, energy is able to flow and penetrate into our entire physical system.
 So then we have more physical energy.
 We also need to move our feelings by learning to let them out.
-We need to let ourselves feel moved by life.
+Further, we need to let ourselves feel moved by life.
 We can move our minds by opening them up to new ways of looking at things.
 And it is essential we do this.

 Our fixed ideas stop our spirit from moving our mind, inspiring it with higher truths.
 Our task is to allow this.
 We’re not talking about opening up to general concepts, but to truths about our current personal situations.
 But what often happens is that we have a judgment or opinion we invest so much energy into, we actually start to believe these are our real feelings.
-Then negative energy is generated by these rigid thoughts which are unavoidably false.
+Then we generate negative energy with these rigid thoughts which are unavoidably false.
 For truth is always fluid and free-flowing.
 We mistake this limited truth for the whole truth, and this error becomes the tool for self-deception.

 So what we now believe to be our emotions are really just fixed opinions.
 Where our feelings should unfold, we are frozen.
 It is the task of this spiritual path—of really any genuine path—to bring the whole system into harmonious movement.
 But this requires a lot of finely attuned timing to know what is the right move when, so as to not do any harm.